-When planning a visit, the visit leader should consult with the EVC to ensure correct procedures are adhered to.
+When planning a visit the visit leader should consult with the EVC to ensure correct procedures are adhered to.
 Each visit planned, be it day or residential, needs rigorous planning, possibly including a preliminary visit.
-In addition, chapters 1 and 2 of the documents 'Guidance for Organisation and Management of Visits and Outdoor Learning Experiences' (located in the folder 'Visits and Visitors' on the learning platform)
+In addition, chapters 1 and 2 of the document 'Guidance for Organisation and Management of Visits and Outdoor Learning Experiences' (located in the folder 'Visits and Visitors' on the learning platform) Procedures for the visit leader to follow are identified in the Educational Visits Pre Visit Checklist (Appendix 5).

-Procedures for the visit leader to follow are identified in the Educational Visits Pre-Visit Checklist (Appendix 5).
+Procedures for the visit leader to follow are identified in the Educational Visits Pre Visit Checklist (Appendix 5).
 To summarise: